 - Drawing blood for the exome sequencing may be uncomfortable or cause bruising, infection, or fainting.
 The risk is not different from the risk of a routine blood test. - Information about family relationships can be learned during testing.
 Testing may reveal unexpected information about blood-relatedness.
 It may reveal situations where a father or another relative has no biological relationship with the fetus, meaning that the father is someone unexpected.
-UCSF researchers may discover additional information about your family's health. - Genetic testing or other unexpected events may involve a risk to privacy.
-UCSF takes many steps to keep personal health information confidential. - Some people worry that genetic information might be used against them.
+UCSF researchers may discover additional information about your family's health. - Genetic testing may involve a risk to privacy.
+UCSF takes many steps to keep personal health information confidential.
+Unexpected events could lead to a loss of privacy. - Some people are concerned that genetic information might be used against them.
 A federal law called the Genetic Information Nondiscrimination Act (GINA) gives some protection.
 The law says that employers and health insurance companies cannot use genetic information when making decisions.
-Life insurance, long-term care insurance, and disability insurance are not included in this law's protections.
+GINA has limits.
+Life insurance, long-term care insurance, and disability insurance are not included in the law's protections.
 GINA does not cover those serving in the military.
 California law also includes protection against genetic discrimination, but legal protections are not complete. - There may be unknown risks to participating in the study and having exome sequencing.